Mustafa2820/Medical-Data-History-Project/README.md

 # Medical-Data-History-Project

-medical history data with have 4 tables admissions ,patients,doctors,province_names for more information SQl Schema is given in readme file
+In this project, I analyzed a medical history data dataset .
+4 tables admissions ,patients,doctors,province_names.
+The goal of the analysis was to provide insights and recommendations to help the Hospital management leaders make informed decisions about managing the hospital.
+Specifically, I aimed to answer 35 questions related to patients, attending doctor & extra .

 1 province_names: Contains information about different provinces.
 <br>